Science at OLA Junior School follows a number of Science schemes including the The Association of Science Education.

-In all year groups, emphasis is placed on developing scientific enquiry, encouraging the children to consider ideas, evaluate evidence, plan, investigate, record and analyse data.
+In all year groups, emphasis is placed on developing scientific enquiry skills, encouraging the children to consider ideas, evaluate evidence, plan, investigate, record and analyse data.

-Left: Junior School on a trip to the Science Museum
+Picture: Junior School on a trip to the Science Museum

 Pupils in Years 1, 2, 3 and 4 are taught by class teachers who focus on introducing the important scientific concepts using interactive resources and child-friendly, hands-on experiments.

 Children love to explore their environment and we are very fortunate to have our own pond, gardens, wildlife and Forest School areas.
 In addition, use is made of local environmental education centres, museums and visiting scientists, not just during Science Week but throughout the school year.